Your November Horoscope Is Here & It's Time To Drop The Dead Weight

 Aquarius Sun & Rising:

 Aquarius, this is the month where it all changes for you.
-The Scorpio new moon on November 1 encourages you to visualize yourself six months from now, living your dream life.
+The Scorpio new moon on 1st November encourages you to visualise yourself six months from now, living your dream life.
 What will your future self be doing?
 Who will you be surrounded by?
-Will you even want to work at all or would you prefer to just chill and eat mangoes at your favorite beach?
+Will you even want to work at all or would you prefer to just chill and eat mangoes at your favourite beach?
 Let yourself dream more vividly and sensitively than you typically do, because Scorpio season is not about moving with reason but rather trusting your instincts and abiding by your intuition.

 On the 15th, the Taurus full moon squares off (creates astrological friction) with your Aquarian nature, which will awaken you to ways that you’ve played small or kept your talents to yourself when you should be letting them dazzle everyone and everything around you.
 Saturn, your planetary ruler, ends its retrograde in Pisces on that same day, so in the weeks to come you’ll feel greater confidence regarding your talents and unique purpose on Earth.
 This desire to be seen and celebrated is amplified by Pluto, the planet of transformation, making its revolutionary re-entrance in your sign on the 19th and remaining there until 2044.
 This shift has been a long time coming and you’re now prepared for this new era of your life.
 Just know that you’ll also serve as an anchor and guide for the billions of souls navigating this ascension era of the Age of Aquarius.
 With great power comes great responsibility.